 Stealth in Space: Considered and averted, in the case of the enigma.
 They try to figure out how the Enigma hide their ships, then eventually realize that their sensors are just getting hacked.

-Humans have stealth shuttles and suits for covert ops, but they only delay detection when an active search is under way.
+Humans have stealth shuttles and suits for covert ops, but they only delay detection when an active search is under way, and also rely heavily on software trickery in addition to physical attributes.

 The Stoic: Captain Shen, who's facial expression remains firmly neutral.
 Geary is surprised to even see a ghost of a smile touch his lips on one occasion.